kavehmz/kube-for-the-dyslexic/README.md

 ```

 Note: We installed fluentd as as DaemonSet (look at 00_configs/syslog_fluentd/fluentd.yaml).
 Which means it is a bit different than deployment.
-It automatically creates one Pod on every node in Kuberentes.
+It automatically creates one Pod on every node in Kubernetes.
 So if app by nature needs to be on every node it needs to be a DaemonSet.
-Like fluentd that will collect logs
+Like fluentd that will collect logs from all nodes.

 ```
 kubectl --context kind-kind -n kube-system get pod -o wide -l k8s-app=fluentd-logging